pdp10/sbpipe/docs/source/developer_manual.md

 def read_configuration(self, lines)
 ```

-The method *run()* contains the procedure to execute for a specific configuration file.
+The method *run()* contains the procedure to execute for a specific
+configuration file.
 The method *read_configuration()* is needed
 for reading the options required by the pipeline to execute.
+The
-The class *Pipeline* contains already implements the INI parser and returns
+class *Pipeline* implements the INI parser and returns the configuration file
-each pipeline the configuration file as a list of lines.
+as a list of lines for each pipeline.

+Each simulators (as of 2016, just `Copasi`) extends the class `Simulator`.
+The name of the simulator
+is retrieved from the configuration file and an instance for the corresponding class is dynamically
+generated.
+Therefore, each pipeline is not coupled with specific subclasses of `Simulator`.

 #### utils